 - 1. Decide how you want to migrate the product components: - a.
 Find out what is new in Version 6.0 and learn about new and changed function.
 These changes might affect how you want to use your migrated components in the future. - b.
 Decide where you want to migrate the product components.
-You can migrate them to the same location, or to a different location on the same computer or to a second computer.
+Migrate them to a different location on the same computer or to a second computer.
 For example, you might want to migrate components to another location to maintain availability during the migration.